arduino-libraries/ArduinoBLE/docs/api.md

 ### `hasLocalName()`

-Query if a discovered BLE device is advertising a local name.
+Query if a discovered Bluetooth® Low Energy device is advertising a local name.

 #### Syntax